 One bit completes all this though and it’s “organizing the newsletter in a way that’s easy and enjoyable to read,” shares Jimmy Daly, Cofounder/CEO of Superpath and creator of The Swipe File newsletter.

 It’s true.
 I’m a fan of writing easy to read content since it makes things understandable and simple to digest.
 And, of course, enjoyable as Jimmy said.

 One good way to do that is to “find a template that works well for you and your audience.
 Let that structure be the foundation of your writing and build on it.”

 For instance, Jimmy’s newsletter has “five simple sections, each with a different theme.
 Those themes help guide my creative thinking and the readers get accustomed to it.”

 Be yourself – have an opinion and don’t conceal your voice or personality.
 In fact, let it show in your email copy.
 Write like you’re writing to one person.
 This will help you be more authentic and your readers will know you’re talking to them.

 Have more email copy characteristics to share with us?
 Tweet them our way.

 Looking to start your newsletter?
 Try Sendinblue for free

-Free plan includes access to core email features, 300 emails/day, 70+ email templates, and customizable signup forms to grow your blog email list.
+Free plan includes access to core email features, 300 emails/day, 70+ email templates, and customizable signup forms to grow your email list.